gridai/grid-docs/products/global-cli-configs/cli-api/grid-train.md

 Grid run automates hyperparameter sweeps using our python-like syntax.

-grid train and grid run are the same, you can use either one.
+grid run and grid run are the same, you can use either one.

 This command: